ChrystianMSC/Erl_cover/README.md

 evaluate_expression("FileName").
 ```

-In the future, we intend to make the complation process more scalable using a MakeFile.
+In the future, we intend to make the compilation process more scalable using a MakeFile.

 Thank you for acessing our project